-To be considered for this route you must have relevant experience of operating at head of internal audit level within an organisation or in an equivalent role as an outsourced provider of internal audit services.
+To be considered for this route you must have relevant experience of operating as a head of internal audit, or at a senior level in an internal audit role within an organisation or outsourced provider of internal audit services.
 You need to have had direct influence over the strategy of the organisation or business unit.

 What do we mean by an equivalent role?
 Read our HIA role definition

-It isn't enough to have years of experience.
 You must be able to demonstrate your competence and adherence to the highest standards of professional practice.
-Read the required competencies
+Read the required competencies.

 You must hold membership of the Chartered IIA to apply to be chartered by experience.
-If you're not a member please join as an affiliate before applying to become chartered.
+If you're not a member please join as an affiliate before registering for assessment.

 There are two assessment stages:

-You will be required to write a detailed application that demonstrates your advanced professional competencies.
+You will complete a candidate statement which demonstrates how you meet our competencies.
 We have provided a template to help you do this.
-You must also submit supporting details, which include the a sponsor and two referees, your CV and an organisational chart.
+You must also submit supporting details, which include the endorsement of a sponsor and two referees, your CV and an organisational chart.

 Please read the competencies you will be required to demonstrate in your written application and at interview.